carpentries-incubator/lesson-parallel-python/_episodes/01-introduction.md

 ![Serial computation](../fig/serial.png)

-In these diagrams the inputs and outputs of each function are specified as inward and outward arrows.
+In these diagrams the inputs and outputs of each function are represented as rectangles.
+The inward and outward arrows indicate their flow.
 Note that the output of one function can become the input of another one.
 The diagram above is the typical diagram of a **serial computation**.
 If you ever used a loop to update a value, you used serial computation.

 If our computation involves **independent work** (that is, the results of the application of each function are independent of the results of the application of the rest), we can structure our computation like this: